kzingler/kzingler.github.io/about.md

 conducting antibacterial drug discovery using a broad range of microbial techniques testing on various bacterial cell lines.

-My professional aspiration is to attend graduate school in bacteriology.
+My professional aspiration is to attend Law School and focus on patent and health law.
-I hope to to play a role in dealing with the largest threat to health in the modern world, superbugs.
+I hope to someday play an important role in making novel and safe medicines and treatments more readily available to everyone.